Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

-\paragraph{Information-theoretic view of sequential decision making.} The sequential decision making is also related to the notion of feedback channel capacity in information theory \cite{tatikonda2008capacity}, where the target is to transmit $\theta^\star$ through multiple access of some noisy channel with feedback.
+The sequential decision making is also related to the notion of feedback channel capacity in information theory \cite{burnavsev1980sequential,tatikonda2008capacity}, where the target is to transmit $\theta^\star$ through multiple access of some noisy channel with feedback.
 However, the encoding scheme in ridge bandits is restricted to the given action set $\mathcal{A}$, so the feedback channel capacity may not be achievable.
 In fact, the Gaussian channel capacity suggests that $\Theta(d)$ channel uses suffice to provide $d$ bits information of $\theta^\star$, which by our lower bound is generally not attainable.

 However, upper bounds of mutual information $I(\theta^\star; \calH_T)$ other than the channel capacity could be sometimes useful.
 A typical example is the stochastic optimization literature, where the goal is to maximize a function given access to the function and/or its gradient through some noisy oracle.
 The work \cite{agarwal2009information,raginsky2011information} initiated the use of the mutual information to prove the oracle complexity for stochastic optimization, while the key is the reduction to hypothesis testing problems where the classical arguments of Le Cam, Assouad, and Fano could all be applied; see, e.g. \cite{jamieson2012query,shamir2013complexity}.
 Instead, our problem illustrates the difficulty of applying classical hypothesis testing arguments to the sequential case, and requires the understanding of the entire trajectory $t\mapsto I(\theta^\star; \calH_t)$ for a suitable notion of ``information''.